-If you’re feeling overwhelmed by the prospect of four days of music spread across 23 stages, that’s totally understandable.
-Here’s your walking guide to the French Quarter Festival–so you can plan your day for minimum trekking and maximum music enjoyment.
+If you’re feeling overwhelmed by the prospect of four days of music spread across multiple stages, that’s totally understandable.
+Here’s your walking guide to the French Quarter Festival — so you can plan your day for minimum trekking and maximum music enjoyment.

 2-minute walk from Hotel Place d’Armes: Jackson Square

-Don’t be surprised if you can hear the St. Louis Cathedral bells ringing from the hotel lobby–that’s because you’re literally steps away from Jackson Square, which hosts the outdoor Smokefree NOLA Stage.
-Jackson Square’s palm-tree lined park offers a shady place to dance the day away, and don’t forget to swing by the juried art show in Pirate’s Alley on Saturday and Sunday.
+Don’t be surprised if you can hear the St. Louis Cathedral bells ringing from the hotel lobby — that’s because you’re literally steps away from Jackson Square, which hosts the outdoor Smokefree NOLA Stage.
+Jackson Square’s palm-tree lined park offers a shady place to dance the day away, and don’t forget to swing by the juried art show in Pirates Alley Cafe on Saturday and Sunday.
 P.S.
-Pirate’s Alley was one of William Faulkner’s favorite hangouts–he used to live and write there.
+Pirates Alley was one of William Faulkner’s favorite hangouts — he used to live and write there.

 3-minute walk: Bourbon Street

 Bourbon Street is bustling, it’s bawdy, and no trip to New Orleans would be complete without a visit.
 Fortunately, four stages in the 300-700 blocks provide ample excuses to indulge at this booze-soaked thoroughfare.
 The Jazz Playhouse hosts a stage and provides a luxe, 1940s-inspired vibe that feels light years away from the mayhem outside.

 5-minute walk: Royal Street

 On any given day, sections of Royal Street are closed to traffic.
 Buskers, bands and other performers fill the streets while pedestrians browse antiques shops, galleries and boutiques.
 But French Quarter Fest pushes Royal Street’s everyday ambience to a new level.
 You’ll find four music stages nestled in the 400-700 blocks of Royal Street, including the BMI Songwriter Stage at the Historic New Orleans Collection (533 Royal St.).
 Pop in here to cool off and soak up the best original tunes up-and-coming Louisiana musicians have to offer.
-Pro tip: the Rouses stage (700 Royal St.) is hosted by a grocery store, which is a great place to snag affordable bottled water, sunscreen, or other fest essentials that may not have made it to your carry-on.
+Pro tip: The Rouses stage (700 Royal St.) is hosted by a grocery store, which is a great place to snag affordable bottled water, sunscreen, or other fest essentials that may not have made it into your carry-on.

 10-minute walk: Woldenburg Park